devhollister/stock-analysis/README.md

 ### Script Comparison

 The primary objective in refactoring the VBA script was to allow it to better handle much larger datasets than the one included in this analysis (3013 rows).
-To do this, attention was given to removing processes that slow a script when processing large datasets, which in this case was namely nested for loops.
+To do this, attention was given to removing processes that slow a script when processing large datasets, which in this case was a nested for loop (shown below):

 #### Original Script (before refactoring: